mcgillmotionlab/openOFM/README.md

 # openOFM
 Code repository for the openOFM project.
-See manuscript "openOFM: an open-source implementation of the Oxford multi-segment foot model" for full mathematical details and further instructions.
+See manuscript below for full mathematical details and further instructions:

+Dixon, P. C., Drew, E. E., McBride, S. P., Harrington, M., Stebbins, J., & Zavatsky, A. B. (2025).
+OpenOFM: an open-source implementation of the multi-segment Oxford Foot Model.
+Computer Methods in Biomechanics and Biomedical Engineering, 1-14. https://doi.org/10.1080/10255842.2024.2448558

 ## Running in Python